MaterializeInc/materialize/doc/developer/design/20220516_transactional_consistency.md

 timelines can share a thread if they want).
 All the properties discussed below need to happen on a per-timeline basis, and require no communication across timelines (except maybe to serialize access to the catalog).

-Currently, The most common timeline is the `EpochMillisecond` timeline, which uses the system clock to track real time.
-This document will mention that one specifically to provide examples occasionally.

 The document also allows user tables to exist in any timeline.

 ### Global Timestamp